How To Find & Engage Your Target Audience Online For Profit

 Not only that but purely relying on SEO to provide an income and pay the bills carries its own risks as many webmasters have learnt the hard way in recent times.

-I find that a lot of people are so focused and obsessed with SEO and link building they forget about all of the other ways you can generate traffic online at no cost with less stress.
+They forget about all of the other ways you can generate traffic online at no cost with less stress.

 As you can see in the graph on the right, search engines sent just 10% of the total traffic to my site and that was with no effort on my part.